 ANNA M. FANG

-Hi, I'm Anna!
-My research focuses on human-computer interaction for mental, emotional, & social well-being.
-I will start as an assistant professor (i.e. Lecturer) at the University of Melbourne in the School of Computing & Information Systems in 2026.
+My research focuses on HCI (human-computer interaction) for mental health & social well-being.
+I am an incoming assistant professor (i.e. Lecturer) at the University of Melbourne in the School of Computing & Information Systems.

-Previously, I received my B.S. in Computer Science at Cornell University, and spent a bit of time working as a software engineer at Amazon in Seattle, Washington.
+Previously, I received my B.S. in Computer Science at Cornell University and worked briefly as a software engineer at Amazon in Seattle.

 Email me at amfang [at] andrew [dot] cmu [dot] edu.